Skykomish, S. Fork, Washington, US

 |SF Skykomish nr Skykomish|

 This section is typically not a standard whitewater run but locals do recreate on the flatwater sections and the falls have been run a few times.
 The run is primarily flatwater with the exception of three major waterfalls: Eagle Falls, Canyon Falls, and Sunset Falls.
-Most would consider the drops on this short stretch unrunnable, but there have been a few successful descents of Eagle Falls and Sunset Falls.
+For many years the falls were considered unrunnable but Eagle Falls and Sunset Falls are occassionally run.
 There have been several fatalities along this stretch of river particularly during summer with swimmers or tubers who didn't realize the danger of the falls.

 Eagle Falls has been the site of an impressive high water run by Tao in Twitch, an occurrence that is becoming more common these days among paddlers with the skills to run this drop.
 This has also been the site of a kayaker fatality.
 If you're on the beginner run upstream of this falls be sure you know exactly where the take-out is.
 This waterfall is located right along Highway 2 near milepost 40 and many travelers stop and take a look at the falls.
 Check out the Eagle Falls page on Bryan Swan's waterfall site.